What is Poverty? Who Decides How We Define Poverty?

+What is poverty?
 Who decides how we define poverty?
-To answer this question ATD Fourth World, in partnership with Oxford University, conducted a participatory international research project called “The Hidden Dimensions of Poverty”.
+To answer these and other questions relate to poverty, ATD Fourth World, in partnership with Oxford University, conducted a participatory international research project called “The Hidden Dimensions of Poverty”.
 The project took place in six countries: Bangladesh, Bolivia, France, Tanzania, the United Kingdom and the United States.

 Read more about this research and the nine dimensions of poverty:

 - Three Dimensions That Make up the Core Experience of Poverty: Disempowerment, Suffering in body, mind and heart and Struggle and resistance

 - Lack of Resources Prevents People from Living with Dignity: Lack of decent work, insufficient and insecure income and material and social deprivation.

 - Relational Dynamics Shape the Experience of Poverty: Institutional maltreatment, social maltreatment and unrecognised contributions.